IBIC/birthdaycard/README.md

 # Program requirements

-Prerequisites.
 This program is a Bash shell script that uses programs from the FSL software suite.
 It has been tested in Linux but should also run on macOS.

+* Prerequisites.
+FSL and [ImageMagick](http://www.imagemagick.org/script/index.php)  should be installed.
-Inputs.
+* Inputs.
 The program requires the full structural scan and the skullstripped structural scan.

 We have tested this program on subjects from multiple studies, ranging in age from approximately 10-90 years.
+Please let us know of any problems!

 # Purpose